 Don’t worry, I’m about to save your day.
 Here’s what you’ll learn from this page:

 Why does my printer display – Supply Memory Error?

-A supply memory error happens when the metal contacts / chip on a toner cartridge don’t correctly connect with the corresponding contacts inside the printer.
+A supply memory error happens when the metal contacts / chip on an HP toner cartridge doesn’t correctly connect with the corresponding contacts inside the printer.

-This problem affects various models of HP LaserJet Pro and multifunction printer models, particularly the HP M1212nf printer, HP P3015 and LaserJet Pro M277dw printer models, but also to most HP laser printers.
+This problem affects various models of HP LaserJet Pro and multifunction printer models, particularly the HP M1212nf printer, HP P3015 and HP LaserJet Pro M277dw printer models, but also most HP laser printers.

 What causes a HP Supply Memory Error and how to fix them.